-Advising for all students is required in person or by phone, fax, or mail prior to registration for each term.
+Advising for all students is required in person or by phone, fax or mail prior to registration for each term.
 Before late registration ends, it is the student's responsibility to make certain that his/her official registration accurately reflects only those courses for which he/she plans to enroll for the term.
 Students not finalizing registration within the designated dates are subject to a late registration fee.
 Failure to make payment by the specified date will result in cancellation of the registration and will necessitate re-registering during the late registration period.
+Visit the current Academic Calendar at https://badgerweb.shc.edu/ICS/Registrar/ (in the Academic Calendars portlet).